grafana/agent/docs/operation-guide.md

 Instances allow for fine grained control of what data gets scraped and where it gets sent.
-Users can easily define two Instances that scrape different subsets of metrics and send them two two completely different remote_write systems.
+Users can easily define two Instances that scrape different subsets of metrics and send them to two completely different remote_write systems.

 Instances are especially relevant to the [scraping service mode](./scraping-service.md), where breaking up your scrape configs into